chetan51/pydynamixel/README.md

         - Double check the servo network cables are firmly seated into each servo.
         - Otherwise the servo or cables may be defective.
+    - Are you running Mac OS X?
+        - Install the latest [FTDI virtual COM port drivers](http://www.ftdichip.com/Drivers/VCP.htm), and then disconnect and reconnect the USB2Dynamixel.
+If that doesn't work, restart your computer and try again.